With remote working now becoming commonplace, line managers must be competent at supporting, encouraging and guiding their teams from afar.

 When these warning bells start to ring, managers have an opportunity to focus on the behaviour in question and to decide if/when to act on their concerns.

-In some instances, the consequences of poor work behaviour might be only minor, and excusable considering COVID-19 distractions affecting the employee’s performance.
-But if the manager feels like the poor performance should be addressed, HR should advise them that they need to do their homework before having any conversations with staff – identifying exactly what the problem is (as they see it).
+In some instances, the consequences of poor work behaviour might be only minor, and excusable.
+But, if the manager feels like the poor performance should be addressed, HR should advise them that they need to do their homework before having any conversations with staff – identifying exactly what the problem is (as they see it).

 What HR can do to help